 A common error is to delay applications past the point where the product can provide its maximum benefit.
 If the intent is a single (or at most two) application program, growers should be targeting cotton in the 16 to 24 inch range.
 Applications that are not made until cotton reaches 30 inches often do not adequately control growth.
 However, some modern varieties appear to be less aggressive compared to DP 555 BR, in terms of growth rate and potential.
-Some of these varieties may not require aggressive use of mepiquat, while some may depending upon the prevailing environment and moisture status.
+Some of these varieties may not require aggressive use of mepiquat, while some may require multiple applications and higher rates depending upon the prevailing environment and moisture status.
 Therefore, it is very important for growers to closely monitor plant growth in all fields, and apply mepiquat accordingly, as every situation is different.

-Late-season applications of mepiquat has received attention recently.
+Late-season applications of mepiquat have received attention for several years.
 The theory behind these applications is that they will reduced vegetative growth at the time of cut-out thus channeling more energy into the development of late-season bolls.
-Current UGA research has not shown any yield advantage, nor a reduction in regrowth potential, resulting from mepiquat applied at this growth stage.
+Current UGA research has not shown any yield advantage, nor any other advantage, resulting from mepiquat applied at this growth stage.